deloitte-capstone/responsible-ai/index.md

 ### Course Communications
 Please send any questions to the Responsible AI Slack Channel (*Sign up Link TBA*):
 * Slack Channel link: *coming soon*
-* For any issues with Slack, email Nandita Rahman (nanrahman@deloitte.com) or your UCSD Faculty Mentor For private or personal questions, you can reach out to the course instructors privately via email (ddanks@ucsd.edu).
+* For any issues with Slack, email Nandita Rahman (nanrahman@deloitte.com) or your David Danks (ddanks@ucsd.edu)
+* For private or personal questions, you can reach out to David privately via email (ddanks@ucsd.edu)

 # Course Expectations and Assignments